reactiflux/reactiflux.com/pages/transcripts/jeroen-ransijn.md

 ---

-**Q:** Do you think that "hijacking a project" can work on a non-opensource friendly company? – wilder
+<a name="think-hijacking-project-work-nonopensource" href="#think-hijacking-project-work-nonopensource">#</a> **Q:** Do you think that "hijacking a project" can work on a non-opensource friendly company? – wilder

 **A:** Wilder is referring to my blog post ["Hijack a project to convince your company it's ready for a design system"](https://www.designsystems.com/stories/convince-your-company-its-ready-for-a-design-system/).